Curve flows with a global forcing term: Abstract

 \section{Abstract}

 We consider embedded, smooth curves in the plane which are either closed or asymptotic to two lines.
 We study their behaviour under curve shortening flow with a global forcing term.
-Firstly, we prove an analogue to Huisken's distance comparison principle for curve shortening flow for initial curves whose local total curvature does not lie below $-\pi$ and show that this condition is sharp.
-Secondly, for bounded forcing terms, we exclude singularities in finite time.
-Thirdly, for immortal flows of closed curves whose forcing terms provide non-vanishing enclosed area and bounded length, we show convexity in finite time and smooth and exponential convergence to a circle.
+We prove an analogue to Huisken's distance comparison principle for curve shortening flow for initial curves whose local total curvature does not lie below $-\pi$ and show that this condition is sharp.
+With that, we can exclude singularities in finite time for bounded forcing terms.
+For immortal flows of closed curves whose forcing terms provide non-vanishing enclosed area and bounded length, we show convexity in finite time and smooth and exponential convergence to a circle.
+In particular, all of the above holds for the area preserving curve shortening flow.